Greater Sydney Parklands is committed to maintaining and enhancing natural areas in Centennial Parklands.

 Impacts of works

-Greater Sydney Parklands will work closely with contractors undertaking the works to mitigate impacts on visitors and the environment.
+Greater Sydney Parklands worked closely with contractors undertaking the works to mitigate impacts on visitors and the environment.